vaquarkhan/cf-gemfire-spring-examples/README.md

 The following examples expand on the examples provided in [spring-data-gemfire-exmaples](https://github.com/spring-projects/spring-gemfire-examples).

 Specifically we will use the example provided in basic/java-config as a base.
-And follow below steps:

-1. Add a minimal XML

 Currently GemFire can be bootstrapped using Spring XML.
 In order to use Spring's Java configuration we need a minimal Spring XML config as shown below.